HealthSamurai/documentation/core-modules/logging/README.md

 http://hl7.org/fhir/auditevent.html

-## Extending Aidbox logs
+## Extending Aidbox Logs

-There few ways you may extend Aidbox logs
+There few ways you may extend Aidbox logs:
+- `X-Audit-Req-Body` to log request body in logs,
+- `X-Audit` to add custom attributes to logs,
+- `POST /$loggy` to add your own log into Aidbox stream.

 ### X-Audit-Req-Body